Skowhegan teen in critical condition after being shot in head with pellet gun

 Skowhegan police detectives are still investigating the circumstances that led up to the shooting, which occurred around noon July 1.
 William McCarty, 20, pulled the trigger on the pellet gun, with the pellet striking Charles Quimby, piercing his skull and entering his brain, said police Chief David Bucknam.

-“As of 30 minutes ago, he was still in critical condition,” said Bucknam, around 2:30 p.m.
-Monday.
+The shooting occurred at 44 Joyce St., where both men live, according to the chief.
+McCarty called 911 Sunday afternoon after he allegedly shot his friend.

-The shooting occurred at 44 Joyce St., where both men live, according to the chief, who was unsure who called 911 on Sunday afternoon.
+Quimby was first taken by ambulance to Redington-Fairview Hospital in Skowhegan and then flown in a LifeFlight helicopter to Eastern Maine Medical Center in Bangor, Bucknam said.
+Quimby remained in critical condition there Monday afternoon, he said.

-No charges have been brought as authorities continue to investigate the circumstances of the shooting and monitor Quimby’s condition, said Bucknam.
+No charges have been brought as authorities continue to investigate the shooting and monitor Quimby’s condition, said Bucknam.

 Follow the Bangor Daily News on Facebook for the latest Maine news.